 Next came the cherry and sun-dried tomatoes, and the rest is history!

 This salad is especially great in the summer when you need a quick side dish or salad for those family BBQs.
-We enjoy it with grilled chicken or fried salmon bites, and it's great on its own as a light lunch.
+We enjoy it with grilled chicken, fried salmon bites or oven-baked chicken cutlets, and it's great on its own as a light lunch.

 Finally, if you love arugula as much as I do, I think you'll like my arugula and spinach salad with apples, pistachios, and sun-dried tomatoes-and don't forget the homemade ciabatta croutons for some crunch.
 Enjoy 🙂